I often get asked “what’s the best email marketing software for small business?” and the truth is that there’s no one size fits all answer.

-So what’s the best email marketing software for small business?
+So what’s the best email marketing software for small businesses?
 You Decide!

 Questions about the best email tool available for small businesses are impossible to answer definitively.
 But there is such a thing as the best email tool for specific situations, and we hope you will be able to find the answer for your needs in our list above.